joglr/gubb/README.md

 The condition function is the function that tests your code.
 In here, you add logic that assures that your code runs properly.
 This function should return a boolean, whether the test passed.
 Alternatively, if the function throws an error, the test is considered failed.
-If you want to throw inside this function, remember to use a `try/catch` block, to prevent the error from failing the whole test.
+If you want to throw inside this function without failing the test, use a `try/catch` block.

 # Contributing